 Is Tome accurate for sales research?#

-In our evaluation, Tome's company-level data was accurate approximately 80% of the time for mid-market and enterprise accounts.
-Individual contact data and smaller company research was less reliable.
-We recommend cross-referencing contact details with LinkedIn before outreach.
+According to user reports, Tome's company-level data is accurate approximately 80% of the time for mid-market and enterprise accounts.
+Individual contact data and smaller company research is less reliable.
+Cross-referencing contact details with LinkedIn before outreach is recommended.

 What happened to Tome Slides?#